SPEVIGO Concentrate for solution for infusion Ref.[50688] Active ingredients: Spesolimab

 Breast-feeding

 No data are present on excretion of spesolimab in human milk.
 In humans, excretion of IgG antibodies in milk occurs during the first few days after birth, which is decreasing to low concentrations soon afterwards.
 Consequently, transfer of IgG antibodies to the newborns through milk, may happen during the first few days.
 In this short period, a risk to the breastfed child cannot be excluded.
 Afterwards, spesolimab can be used during breastfeeding if clinically needed.
-When treatment has occurred up to the last few months of pregnancy, breastfeeding can be started immediately after birth.
+If treatment was discontinued before the last trimester of pregnancy, breastfeeding can be started immediately after birth.

 Fertility